Think at London Business School

 PingAn has been synonymous with ecosystem success.
 PingAn started modestly as a Chinese traditional insurer, and used technology not only to transform its operations, but also to power an ambitious ecosystem that spans from healthcare to lifestyle, becoming the world’s most valuable insurance firm along the way.

-Join us for a discussion with Jonathan Larsen, PingAn’s Chief Innovation Officer walks us through this remarkable ecosystem success story, to help us understand not only what led to this success but also how to organize to best support a successful, if potentially sprawling ecosystem.Watch the webinar
+Jonathan Larsen, PingAn’s Chief Innovation Officer, took us through this remarkable ecosystem success story, to help us understand not only what led to this success but also how to organize to best support a successful, if potentially sprawling ecosystem.Watch the webinar